Trusted by 1000+ companies

 Territorial Scope: this service is currently available only for cases involving the United Kingdom, Spain, and Germany.

-- Trigger: This service is applicable if the requested travel or employment start date is less than one (1) month from the date of case initiation.
+• Trigger: This service is applicable if the requested travel or employment start date is, in general, less than 3 weeks from the date of case initiation.

 You acknowledge and agree to the following: